5 Oklahoma City officers charged in deadly shooting of 15-year old robbery suspect

-During the robbery, the store clerk fled the store and locked the alleged suspect inside the building.

-When officers arrived, they surrounded the business.
-Authorities say officers ordered the suspect, Stavian Rodriguez, to come out of the store.

-At that point, investigators say Rodriguez climbed out of the drive-thru window, holding a pistol.
+In the surveillance video, 15-year-old Stavian Rodriguez is seen climbing out of the drive-thru window holding a gun.

+The video then shows Rodriguez drop the gun and then reach toward his pants before being fatally shot by five officers.

 Officials say he refused to follow commands and was shot by five officers on the scene.
 He was rushed to University of Oklahoma Medical Center, where he died from his injuries.